mthoericht/beer-management/README.md

    - Frontend: Vite will suggest an alternative port automatically
    - Database: MongoDB uses port 27017

-3. **TypeScript Errors**
-   - Run `npm run build` in the backend to compile TypeScript
-   - Check `tsconfig.json` for configuration

-4. **CORS Issues**
-   - The backend is configured to allow CORS from the frontend
-   - Check CORS configuration in `backend/src/server.ts`

-5. **Build Issues**
-   - Ensure all dependencies are installed: `npm run install-all`
-   - Clear `node_modules` and reinstall if needed: `npm run fresh-install`

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.